leissa/c64engine/README.md

 * Sprite-Multiplexer

-    Current implementation is rough and needs a rewrite and must be merged into the main engine.
-    Planned is 16 x 2 sprites.
+    Multiplixing 16 x 2 sprites.
 This means 16 virtual multi-color sprites where each sprite is overlayed with a single-color sprite for more colors and better resolution.